arkore/terradraw-workshop/docs/workshops/foss4g2025/basics/exercise-3.md

 } from 'terra-draw';
 ```

-Then, `TerraDrawSelectMode` needs to be added to `modes` through TerraDraw constructor.
+Then, `TerraDrawSelectMode` needs to be added to `modes` through Terra Draw constructor.

 ```ts
 draw = new TerraDraw({